HippoCampusRobotics/fav_docs/assignments/assignment_02.rst

 In this assignment we might get in touch of the rotation representation via quaternions.
 The ROS convention is to write them in the order ``[x, y, z, w]``, while there is also the popular notation of writing them in alphabetical order ``[w, x, y, z]``.
-We mention this here, to avoid annoying mistakes caused by mixing these different notations.
+We mention this here to avoid annoying mistakes caused by mixing these different notations.
 Note, that in this assignment it will not be necessary to directly work with quaternions.
 Since we are only interested in the yaw component, we will simply convert the orientation expressed in quaternions to an euler angle representation.